- 85% of consumers perform research prior to making an online purchase.

 Outrank the Rest

 Dominating search results will reduce the odds of customers going to competitors.
-Even better, if you’re at the top, then customers performing research after looking at a competitor will see you as the first alternative, giving you a great opportunity to steal them.
+Even better, if you’re at the top, then customers performing research after looking at a competitor will see you as the first alternative.
+That gives you a great opportunity to steal them.
 Our articles on Amazon SEO strategy and eBay SEO can help you reach the #1 spot.

 Offer More Info

 The basic info on a sales page needs to be concise.
-But if you have tons of useful images, videos, and written content about your product while your competitor only has one photo and a few bullet points, you’ll draw the attention of far more researchers.
-What’s more, your visitors won’t need to go to other merchants to learn more.
+But if your competitors have only one photo and a few bullet points while you have tons of useful images, videos, and written content about your product, you’ll draw the attention of far more researchers.
+On top of that, your visitors won’t need to go to other merchants to learn more.

 2. Research by Email